MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **What**

-The third example demonstrates how
+The third example demonstrates how we can use OSC timetags to improve synchronization and real-time musical performance over a network.
+The code is similar to the metronome control system introduced in example 2 but adds the option to adjust the timetags associated with each OSC packet.

-By increaing the timetag offset, the stability should increases we mitigate jitter and should acheive a more stable message.
+By increasing the timetag offset a few seconds, you should experience the metronome to be more stable and resiliant.

-Fortunatley, python-osc will automatically delay message that contain timetags for future execution.
-Therefore, we dont have to code this feature.

 <p align="left">
  <img src="./fig/example3.jpg" height=300>
 </p>

+The OSC timetags are essentially NTP timestamps; a 64-bit fixed floating point number.
+The first 32 bits specify the number of seconds since midnight on January 1, 1900, and the last 32 bits specify fractional parts of a second to a precision of about 200 picoseconds.
+Fortunately, to customize the timetag in python-osc, we only have to provide a floating point number of seconds since the epoch (midnight on January 1, 1900) in UTC, python-osc will do the rest for us.
+Similarly, in PD, the complexity is hidden as we just need to specify timetagOffset messages to the [mrpeach/packOSC] object to manipulate the timetag of the next incoming OSC message.

 **How to run**

 1. Open the Python and Pure Data examples and fill in the correct IP and port settings.
 2. Turn off any Firewall on your machine.
-3. Execute the _example3_client.py_ Python file.
-By default, this will start sending "tick" messages to PD continously, every half second, NOT start the server listening.
-Before executing, edit the timetagOffset variable to control how many seconds to offset the timestamp added to each OSC message before its sent off.
+3. Before executing the _example3_client.py_ Python file, edit the timetagOffset variable to control how many seconds to offset the timestamp added to each outgoing OSC message.
-4. Monitor the difference between the current UTC time and the sending UTC time from the second outlet of the [mrpeach/unpackOSC] object in Pure Data, _example3_client.pd_
+4. Monitor the difference between the current timestamp and the sending timestamp from the second outlet of the [mrpeach/unpackOSC] object in Pure Data, _example3_client.pd_.
+5. Start the metronome in _example3_client.pd_ and send timetagOffset messages to the [mrpeach/packOSC] object to manipulate the timetags.
+Fortunately, python-osc will automatically delay messages that contain timetags for future execution.
+Therefore, we don't have to code this feature explicitly in Python.

-To monitor and see how to get the UTC timestamp, check out and run the _example3_print_timestamp.py_.
+To monitor and see how I get the UTC time since epoch, check out and run the _example3_print_timestamp.py_.

 **Activity**

-python-osc delays OSC messages via timetag by itself.

-If manipulate the dispatcher.py source code. lines 41, 59 and 200. add the timed_msg.time to arguments.

-...
-Activity - Design Forward Synchronization system
+1. Test and play around with example3 on the Lola network in pairs.

+By offsetting/forwarding the OSC timestamp, you should experience that your signal is more stable and resilient to jitter.
+According to Schmeder et.al, we can use something called Forward Synchronization to remove jitter and synchronize two machines if the clock sync error between our two machines is smaller than the average transport jitter.

+2. Try to recreate the Forward Synchronization method detailed in the literature and diagram below.
+Also, make the clock signal control something more interesting than a simple metronome.

 <p align="left">
  <img src="./fig/forward-sync.jpg" height=500>